diegogo69/webpack_template/README_template.md

 - webpack.prod.js

-### Installing webpack-merge

-This allows us to use separate webpack configuration files for different modes, and merge them in a common config file

-#### `npm install --save-dev webpack-merge`

 ### Source map values as devtools

 These are three valid source map values as `devtool`'s for tracking erros in the logic.